ljvmiranda921/ljvmiranda921.github.io/life/_posts/2018-09-04-my-year-in-commits.md

   Right now, the project is growing.
 We have two more maintainers and fourteen contributors all-in-all.
 Not bad for my first soiree.
 * **Building my research code (August 2017--)** Git commits for my thesis were usually done in 2-3 week bursts.
-PySwarms thought me a lot about software development, and I decided to apply them in my research code.
+PySwarms taught me a lot about software development, and I decided to apply them in my research code.
 * **Long rests (Parts of July and August, December 2017)**.
 I took a good amount of breaks last year, but it seems that I worked non-stop since